earlruby/garden-of-d-lights/README.md

   lights swam "upstream".
 * **Sky ~~Circle~~ Triangle** - Originally envisisoned as a 40m cicumference circle of lights suspended 4.5m-6m (15-20 feet) in the air, making a rigid circle wasn't practical for the site so I ended up using steel cable mounted to three trees in the garden's Eucalyptus Grove and created a "Sky Triangle" instead.
 The effect still works, and mesmerizes people passing through the grove every night of the event.
-Many guests refer to the effect as "fireflies" or "glowing orbs", six lights chase each other around the sides of the triangle, sometimes passing through one another and sometimes bouncing off each other.
+Many guests refer to the effect as "fireflies" or "glowing orbs": six lights chase each other around the sides of the triangle, sometimes passing through one another and sometimes bouncing off each other.

 For all three installations I used: